-- 1. Inventory all existing public / private infrastructure elements in the Plan area typically required to support new development, wherever it may be sited. - 2.
-Develop DPLU procedures specific to the Plan area for the review of new development covered by this policy.
+- 1. Inventory all existing public / private infrastructure elements in the CPA typically required to support new development, wherever it may be sited. - 2.
+Develop DPLU procedures specific to the CPA for the review of new development covered by this policy.

-Issue-LU-1.6 "P" Use Designators A number of parcels now carry a P use designator, and there is no apparent logic to the assignments.
+Issue-LU-1.6 "P" Use Designators.
+A number of parcels now carry a "P" use designator and there is no apparent logic to the assignments.

-Goal-LU-1.6 Appropriately designated lands identified with the P designator requiring Planned Developments.
+GoalLU-1.6 Appropriately designated lands identified with the "P" designator requiring Planned Developments.

-Policy-LU-1.6.1 Study and encourage the removal or modification of unnecessary Planned Development Review required by county regulations.
+Policy-LU-1.6.1 Study and encourage the removal or modification of unnecessary Planned Development Review required by County regulations.

-- 1. In consultation with the BSCSG, assign a planner to review all current assignments of the P use designator and recommend, where appropriate, redesignation consistent with the expresed and implied intent of this Plan. - BSCSG shall, in consultation with County staff, and consistent with the intent of this Plan, prepare a recommendation for a Zone Change for public review and subsequent adoption by the BSCSG.
+- 1. In consultation with the BSCSG, assign a planner to review all current assignments of the "P" use designator and recommend, where appropriate, redesignation consistent with the expressed and implied intent of this Plan. - 2.
+BSCSG shall, in consultation with County staff, and consistent with the intent of this Plan, prepare a recommendation for a Zone change for public review and subsequent adoption by the BSCSG.

-d Commercial and Industrial
+c Commercial and Industrial

-Industrial land uses in Borrego Springs are limited to light impact, jobs-based businesses that are largely service-related in nature.
+Industrial land uses in Borrego Springs are limited to light impact jobs-based businesses that are largely service-related in nature.
 These businesses are generally located along Stirrup Road.
 Secondly, service-related business are located in the proximity of the airport east of the town center and tend to be of greater impact such as the concrete plant and construction yards.

-More information on the needs of Commercial and Light Industrial Lands is located in the Borrego Springs Special Study Area Section and Community Growth Policy - Airport section have subsequently been assigned residential zoning, and would benefit from being re-zoned for commercial uses.
+More information on the needs of Commercial and Light Industrial Lands is located in the Borrego Springs Special Study Area Section and Community Growth Policy - Airport section

-Issue-LU-1.7 Unique Zoning Needed A number of historic properties (Old Borego town site, Desert Club, Whispering Sands Motel, Club Circle) were constructed prior to the adoption of the first county zoning ordinance and would
+Issue-LU-1.7 Unique Zoning Needed.
+A number of historic properties (Old Borego town site, Desert Club, Whispering Sands Motel, Club Circle) were constructed prior to the adoption of the first County Zoning Ordinance and would have subsequently been assigned residential zoning, and would benefit from being re-zoned for commercial uses.